Lajos Kossuth: Death, legacy, complete works

-As Headlam noted, Kossuth died in Turin, after which "his body was taken to Pest [Budapest], where he was buried amid the mourning of the whole nation, Maurus Jokai [Mór Jókai] delivering the funeral oration"; furthermore, a "bronze statue [was] erected by public subscription, in the Kerepes [Kerepesi] cemetery…" which commemorates Kossuth as "Hungary's purest patriot and greatest orator."
+As Headlam noted, Kossuth died in Turin, after which "his body was taken to Pest (Budapest), where he was buried amid the mourning of the whole nation, Mór Jókai delivering the funeral oration"; furthermore, a "bronze statue (was) erected by public subscription, in the Kerepesi Cemetery..." which commemorates Kossuth as "Hungary's purest patriot and greatest orator."

 A Hungarian language version of his complete works were published in Budapest between 1880 and 1895.

 Honors and memorials

-Hungary
+In Hungary

 The main square of Budapest with the Hungarian Parliament Building is named after Kossuth, and the Kossuth Memorial is an important scene of national ceremonies.
 Most cities in Hungary have streets named after Kossuth, see: Public place names of Budapest.
 The first public statue commemorating Kossuth was erected in Miskolc in 1898.
 Kossuth Rádió, the main radio station of Hungary, is named after Lajos Kossuth.

 Béla Bartók also wrote a symphonic poem named Kossuth, the funeral march which was transcribed for piano and published in Bartók's lifetime.

 The memorials to Lajos Kossuth in the territories lost by Hungary after World War I, and again after World War II, were sooner or later demolished in neighboring countries.
-A few of them were re-erected following the fall of Communism by local councils or private associations.
+A few of them were re-erected following the Revolutions of 1989 by local councils or private associations.
 They play an important role as symbols of national identity of the Hungarian minority.